ANCIR/FatalExtraction/README.md

-# FatalExtractions
+# Fatal Extraction
-Where Australian Mining Leaves Its Mark
+The Human Cost of Australia's Mining Empire in Africa